LargeNFT/large-nft/README.md

 ## Components

+**Large NFT**

+* A self-hosted web app to build and publish NFT collections right in your browser.
+* Create new collections from scratch or fork existing ones.
+* Data is stored right in local browser storage.
+* Can be whitelabeled.
-**Large NFT** is a self-hosted web app to help build and publish an NFT collection right in your browser.
-Create new collections from scratch or fork existing ones.
-Data is stored right in local browser storage.
-Large NFT can also be whitelabeled and distributed to users.
-It scales by relying on the user's own hardware instead of cloud servers.
-So the hardware requirements as your community grows are minimal.
+* Scale on your user's own hardware instead of cloud servers, so the hardware requirements as your community grows are minimal.

+**Large Reader**

-**Large Reader** is a statically generated, self-hosted PWA that can be deployed to any simple webhost to let users enjoy the collection from any device.
-Large Reader is optimized for text-based content and has functionality similar to the Kindle.
-When combined with Large Sync it also shows the full transaction history for every token, for every user, and includes a full collection leaderboard.
+* Generate a self-hosted PWA and deploy to any simple webhost.
+* Optimized for text-based content and has functionality similar to the Kindle apps.
+* Combine with Large Sync to display the full transaction history for every token, for every user, and a full collection leaderboard.

+**Large Sync**

-**Large Sync** is a lightweight Node app that generates live Ethereum transaction data for Large Reader in real-time or on a schedule.
-The sync is designed to run both in the browser and in Node.
-Because it is lightweight it can also be run on a schedule on the free-tier of the popular free webhosts.
-So users can get the latest data from the webhost or download and process it themselves from their own Ethereum node.
+* A lightweight Node app that generates live Ethereum transaction data for Large Reader in real-time or on a schedule.
+* The sync is designed to run both in the browser* and in Node.

-Supports [Alchemy](https://www.alchemy.com/) and local Ethereum nodes.
+* Supports <a href="https://www.alchemy.com/">Alchemy</a> and local Ethereum nodes.

-Large is alpha software.
+* *Browser support coming later.
+Currently not practical.

 # Large NFT